Wednesday, August 29, 2012

 xb

-*Cue scary text from home "Bríd quick question, You know all the clothes in the top of Niamhs wardrobe could they go to a clothes collection for the club?"
+*Cue scary text from home "BrĂd quick question, You know all the clothes you left behind?
+Could they go to a charity clothes collection?"
 Nooooooo was the immmediate response.

 Can I get this wrapped up?